 Guide to Land Leases for Solar – Link to a Guide to Land Leases for Solar developed by the Solar Energy Industries Association.

-Landowner Leasing for Utility-Scale Solar Farms – Link to information on landowner leasing for solar farms developed by Penn State University, College of Agricultural Science.
+Pennsylvania Landowners Guide to Utility-Scale Solar Leasing – Link to a Landowner Guide to Utility-Scale Solar Leasing developed by the Penn State University, College of Agricultural Science.

 Most wind power development in Pennsylvania has been utility-scale wind farms.
 Wind farm development in Pennsylvania amounts to almost 1,400 MW of installed capacity.
 Opportunities for smaller, consumer-owned wind power exists but it is important to understand that wind power is very site selective.
 The use of existing wind energy maps can serve as a general approximation for wind resources in a given area, but they are no substitute for site-specific measurements.
 Ideally year-long measurements of wind speed should be monitored to determine the wind energy potential for any given site being considered for placement of a wind turbine.
 An average annual wind speed of at least 10 MPH should be a key consideration in your site selection for a small wind turbine.
 More information on wind energy maps and questions to ask if you’re considering wind energy development on your property can be obtained from the websites of Saint Francis University and the Pennsylvania Department of Environmental Protection.